vsudbrack/vsudbrack.github.io/about.md

 I like to think **I create universes on a computer screen...**, but 95% percent of the job is looking at data on this same computer screen *hahah*

+{% include quote.html author="Lise Meitner" text="I love physics with all my heart.
+It is a kind of personal love, as one has for a person to whom one is grateful for many things." %}

 #### About this homepage